The Black Colt: The Colt Qéytās

 In a Persian tale collected by Emily Lorimer and David Lockhart Robertson Lorimer from Kermānī with the title The Story of the Colt Qéytās or Qéytās the Colt, a king's son is friends with a colt named Qéytās.
 His father remarries.
-One day, the colt cries to the boy and confesses that his stepmother plans to kill him: on her first attempt, she tries to poison the boy; on the second, she digs a well and places blades inside.
-After both attempts are thwarted, the stepmother convinces her husband to kill the horse.
-The boy and the colt escape to another kingdom.
+One day, the colt cries to the boy and confesses that his stepmother plans to kill him: on her first attempts, she tries to poison the boy's food (first, the āsh; then the pulau); on the second, she digs a well and places blades inside.
+After her attempts are thwarted, the stepmother feigns illness with a doctor's help and convinces her husband to kill the horse and use its fat as cure for her.
+Qéytās warns the prince they plan to kill it, and conspires with the boy a way to save them both: the next day, the prince is to ask his father to put his royal robes and crowns on him, bedeck the horse with jewels and allow him to ride a last time on it, by circling the house three times.
+The horse's plan works and they escape to another kingdom.
 Now at a safe distance, Qéytās advises the boy to wear a sheepskin on his head and to seek employment with the king's gardener, and gives him one hair of its mane.
 The boy is hired as the king's gardener.
 One day, feeling lonely, he summons the horse to ride around the garden.
 The king's youngest daughter, a princess, from her window, sees the boy and falls in love with him.
 The princess goes to the gardens to question his identity, and the boy answers her that he is a "scald-headed".
 Some time later, the king's three daughters reach marriageable age (by comparing the ripeness of three melons) and take part in a husband selection contest by throwing oranges to their suitors.
 The elder princesses throw theirs to the Wizir's two sons, while the third princess throws hers to the gardener.
 Some time later, the king becomes ill and only the bird found in a distant desert can cure him.
 The boy, riding on Qéytās, gets the bird.
 Before he returns to the kingdom, he meets his brothers-in-law, who do not recognize him.
 He agrees to give hem the bird in exchange for them signing a pact to be the stranger's slaves, also suffer being branded on their backs.
 Marzolph classified this tale as his type 314.

+The story was rewritten as The Magic Pony by author Kathleen Arnott in her book Animal folk tales around the world and as The Black Colt by author Margaret Mayo in the work Book of Magical Horses.